KJ7T/kj7t.github.io/index.md

 ## Hotspots

-- Many with Raspberry Pi computers (Pi Zero 2W, Pi 3B, Pi 4, Pi 5).
+- Raspberry Pi — _Many built on Pi Zero 2W, Pi 3B, Pi 4, and Pi 5 platforms, most for AllStar, some for YSF, DMR, M17._
-- One AllStar node with Ampersand-ASL on a Computer Module 4 platform.
+- Computer Module 4 — _One AllStar node with Ampersand-ASL built on the CM4 platform._
-- One AllStar node with Ampersand-ASL on an Arduino UNO Q platform.
+- Arduino UNO Q — _One AllStar node with Ampersand-ASL on the Arduino UNO Q platform._
-- ClearNode, Kits4Hams SHARI node, Bridgecom DMR hotspot.
+- Others — _ClearNode, Kits4Hams SHARI node, Bridgecom DMR hotspot._

 ## Packet & Messaging